nuxt-community/legacy-modules/modules/axios/README.md

 - Exposes `setToken` function to `$axios` so we can easily and globally set authentication tokens.
 - Throws *nuxt-friendly* exceptions and prevent SSR crashes.
 - Automatically enables `withCredentials` when requesting to base URL.
-- Automatically set request headers in SSR
+- Proxy request headers in SSR.

 ## Setup
 - Add `@nuxtjs/axios` dependency using yarn or npm to your project